You are viewing this site in staging mode. Click in this bar to return to normal site.

 How is the school’s special educational needs budget allocated?

 The SEND budget is planned and allocated dependent on the needs of the SEND register in any academic year.
 This includes allocation for formal meetings and specialist equipment/resources required.
-The Inclusion Manager works alongside the school Business Manager to complete a bid for the budget.

 Staffing allocation is separate and is again dependent on the SEND needs across the school and any new children with additional needs joining the school.